Unleash/unleash/website/docs/deploy/migration-guide.md

 ## Upgrading from v2.x to v3.x {#upgrading-from-v2x-to-v3x}

 The notable change introduced in Unleash v3.x is a strict separation of API paths for client requests and admin requests.
 This makes it easier to implement different authentication mechanisms for the admin UI and all unleash-clients.
-You can read more about [securing unleash](https://github.com/Unleash/unleash/blob/master/docs/securing-unleash.md).
+You can read more about [securing unleash](./securing-unleash.md).

 The recommended approach is to first upgrade the `unleash-server` to v3 (which still supports v2 clients).
 After this is done, you should upgrade all your clients to v3.

 After upgrading all your clients, you should consider turning off legacy routes, used by v2 clients.
-Read more about this option in the [Getting started guide](https://github.com/Unleash/unleash/blob/master/docs/getting-started.md#2-or-programmatically).
+To do this, set the configuration option `enableLegacyRoutes` to `false` as described in the [page on configuring Unleash v3](./configuring-unleash-v3.md).

 ## Upgrading from v1.0 to v2.0 {#upgrading-from-v10-to-v20}

 ### Caveat 1: Not used db-migrate to migrate the Unleash database? {#caveat-1-not-used-db-migrate-to-migrate-the-unleash-database}

 In FINN we used liquibase, for internal reasons, to migrate our database.
 Because unleash from version 2.0 migrates the database internally, with db-migrate, you need to make sure that all previous migrations for version 1 exist, so that Unleash does not try to create already existing tables.

 #### How to check? {#how-to-check}